bioinfo-core-BGU/neatseq-flow/docs/source/Installation_guide.rst

-.. _GUI_install_no_conda:
+.. _install_no_conda:

-Install and execute NeatSeq-Flow GUI without Conda
+Install and execute NeatSeq-Flow without Conda
 ===============================================================

 First, install **NeatSeq-Flow** as described :ref:`here <install_main_no_conda>`.